virtru-corp/virtru-charts/gateway/README.md

 ### Create secrets

 There are a number of ways that Kubernetes secrets can be managed.
-If you do not have an existing external secret manager for you Kubernetes clusters, we recommend creating a secret manually outside of the context of this chart, which will then be referenced in your `values.yaml` file.
+If you do not have an existing external secret manager for your Kubernetes clusters, we recommend creating a secret manually outside of the context of this chart, which will then be referenced in your `values.yaml` file.

 #### Creating a secret manually